Co-creating Active Safety Values and Winning the IAF Facilitation Impact Award

 The more you know about your meeting attendees, the more inclusive your meeting will be.

-Knowing the meeting preferences of people is the best way of ensuring you’re facilitating the most effective meeting environment for them.
+Knowing people’s meeting preferences is the best way to ensure you’re facilitating their most effective meeting environment.

-The best way to do this is to send out a quick email inviting people for a brief one-on-one chat to discuss the approach they prefer.
-This will allow everyone time to consider their preferred meeting style, and share it with you outside the context of a large group.
+The best way to do this is to send a quick email inviting people for a brief one-on-one chat to discuss their preferred approach.
+This will allow everyone time to consider their preferred meeting style and share it with you outside the context of a large group.

-• asynchronous meetings that allow them time to consider their input.
+• With asynchronous meetings that allow them time to consider their input.

 hand-raise